 On this blog, we have now helped people quit their jobs, begin blogging, start earning money and even helped some bloggers double and triple their income.

 This is the kind of positive feedback were talking about in the point above!

 While you may blog to make an income or for any of the reasons that we outline in this post, the purpose of your blog should be to serve OTHERS.

 THIS is how you find true success as a blogger.

-Since we started our first health and wellness blog, Avocadu, we now started these other side projects and businesses (in that order):
+Since we started our first health and wellness blog, we have also started these other side projects and businesses: